ilithya/shadermutator/README.md

 ## How to use

-Paste in your GLSL shader code, and then click the 🎲 button to mutate all the numbers!
+Paste in your GLSL fragment shader code, and then click the 🎲 button to mutate all the numbers!

 We added an initial example (made by curiouslyminded) for you to play with.